 Tai Long Wan is highly regarded as the most beautiful location in Hong Kong.
 At certain points, we couldn’t agree if the scenery reminded us more of Thailand or Hawaii.
-But the beach hopping definitely reminded us of Menorca.
-Needless to say that this place is gorgeous!
+But the beach hopping reminded us of Menorca.
+Needless to say this place is gorgeous!

 About Tai Long Wan